Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 > coment: You can specify any type of transaction message not especially tied to a wallet transaction
-It can be used for any sensitive operation that need a highly secure confirmtion
+It can be used for any sensitive operation that need a highly secure confirmation

 ![garble result ex ](./fig/5ocwGarbleResult.png)